3 new iPhones are rumored to be announced in September

-If you're due for a new iPhone, it's best to wait a couple weeks.
-Apple is likely to announce new phones the second week of September.
-And with an Apple fall event just on the horizon, rumors about the new iPhone have shifted into high gear.
+As the end of August approaches, more rumors about the next iPhone seem to pop up.
+Monday, a new rumor about the iPad Mini surfaced.
+Apple reportedly has no plans to update the smallest iPad.
+If this rumor is true, it could point to the company moving forward on a new iPhone with a larger screen.
+A new iPad Mini could be seen as a competitor to a larger iPhone X.

-One interesting rumor is that there will be three new iPhones: One with a bigger screen, one that costs less and one with three rear cameras like the Huawei P20 Pro.
+But that's not the only iPhone Apple is rumored to launch in September.
+Speculation continues to circulate about two other iPhones: a more affordable one and one with three rear cameras like the Huawei P20 Pro.

 In addition to refining the designs and adding in some new features, Apple is likely to deliver the annual enhancements we've come to expect -- new build materials and colors, a bump in processing speeds, higher screen resolution and tweaks to extend battery life.